Charging Points API (DOT-NL)

 Push

-To communicate changes to objects when they occur, there is push functionality.
-For this, the client must deliver changes in accordance with the push-API openapi-spec.
-Full objects are updated with PUT
+To report changes to objects within a minute after they occur, there is the push functionality.
+For this, the client must provide changes according to the push-API openapi spec.
+With PUT

 .